ariutta/jupyterlab-connect/README.md

 # jupyterlab-connect

-Connect to a local or remote jupyter lab server, starting it if necessary.
+Connect to a local or remote Jupyter server.
+If server isn't already running, start it.
+If server is remote, create an SSH tunnel to make the remote Jupyter server accessible to your browser on your local machine.
+Optionally, create one or more additional SSH tunnels to connect your Jupyter server to other remote servers, such as database servers.

 ## Install